Galbreath Wildlands Preserve: History

 Because the nearest mission was far to the south in the town of Sonoma (Mission San Francisco de Solano), the Central Pomo were largely spared the conflicts endured by other tribes during the Spanish Mission Period.
 However, in the mid-1840s, Mexico granted three land grants as far north as Mendocino County: the Sanel Valley, Yokaya and an unnamed grant in Point Arena.
 Central Pomo may have been recruited to work for these Mexican ranchos.

 The United States assumed control of Alta California in 1848 and the first American settlers began to claim lands in the area.
 The earliest structures recorded on the Preserve are the “Livingston’s house” and an old trail.
-Both appear on the General Land Office map in 1884.
+Both appear on the United States General Land Office map in 1884.
 Features within 1 mile of the Preserve include the “Leaford’s house”, an old road to Whitehall, a road to Cloverdale, a spring, and old trail.

 Similar to other areas in the region, Douglas fir and redwood were heavily logged between the late 1800s and early 1900s.

 Fred Burckhalter Galbreath, who worked in the marine insurance industry in San Francisco, bought the land in 1944 as a working sheep ranch and undertook a wide variety of projects to improve the health of habitats on the property.
 He reduced sedimentation by undertaking drainage improvement projects, removed the invasive wild boars through hunting, and engaged in selective forestry to reduce downed woody debris and remove old and diseased trees.
 Throughout his life, Galbreath valued protection of natural resources and the knowledge needed to make wise land management decisions.
 He also sought to protect his land in perpetuity as a site for higher education.

 After he died at the age of 98, the Galbreath Wildlands Preserve was donated to Sonoma State University through a living trust, by Galbreath's family (Bob and Sue Johnson, and Nancy and Kleve Johnson).
 The lands are now managed for research and educational value.